Yes, it’s true there are some cheap SEO tactics you can try for your business.

-Also, people do not have patience to wait for a page to completely load, especially if they are visiting for the first time.
+Also, people do not have the patience to wait for a page to completely load, especially if they are visiting for the first time.
 It has been found that close to 55% of web users will leave a page if it doesn’t load in 3 seconds or less.
 What’s more, according to surveys conducted, 47% of consumers want the page to load in 2 seconds.

 So the idea is to not make the visitor wait.
 Because longer page wait times equal more people exiting your site.
 In order to understand better why page speed is so important to focus on and how it can help your SEO efforts, let’s look into three main reasons:

-1. User Experience Cannot be Ignored
+1. User Experience Cannot Be Ignored

 SEO and user experience go hand in hand.
-It wasn’t case in the early days of the search engines, but now, there is a real connection between the two.
+It wasn’t the case in the early days of search engines, but now, there is a real connection between the two.
 Google is known to analyze the relevancy of a website from different angles, many of them not known.
 And it continues to update its algorithm from time to time.
 And then there are other things such as machine learning, voice search, etc. All of this so that users have the best experience on Google.

 Even the browsing experience gets affected due to a slow loading website.
-If your pages are loading lightening fast, you are going to be years behind your competition.
+If your pages are loading lightning fast, you are going to be years behind your competition.
 And this can have an adverse effect on how Google sees your site.

 Because if you’re offering a bad user experience to your visitors, then he or she will not think twice before hitting the back button and returning to the search results.
 And since Google keeps track of how many people are coming back to the search results, this can earn you positive or negative points in terms of SEO.

 2. Engagement Metrics Matter